-The Outreach Committee focuses on providing opportunities for Trinity members to help address unmet basic needs both locally and globally.
-Please contact the church office for additional information about the work of this committee or to find out how to get involved with specific opportunities to be of help.
+Trinity’s Outreach Ministry focuses on providing opportunities for Trinity members to help address unmet basic needs both locally and globally.
+Trinity seeks to actively match congregants with ways they can serve and connect with one another while engaging in worship and service opportunities.
+Please contact Discipleship & Outreach Coordinator Laura Norton or the church office for information about the Trinity Outreach Committee or to find out how to get involved with specific outreach opportunities.

 Trinity is one of many area congregations that provides shelter and meals for up to five homeless families on site at Trinity for a week at a time on a quarterly basis combining safe and comfortable surroundings and the hospitality of volunteer hosts.
-There are many volunteer opportunities during each host week including making meals, playing with the children, staying overnight, helping with set up and tear down, driving a truck and more!
-In the fall of 2019, Trinity held a Live Auction and was able to donate over $13,000 toward the Family Promise Partners in Housing program.
+There are many volunteer opportunities during each host week including making meals, playing with the children, staying overnight, helping with set up and take down, driving a truck, and more!
+Please contact IHN Coordinator Kathy Bush for more information or to volunteer for IHN.

 Members are encouraged to participate in adult tutoring through the Literacy Center of West Michigan and to participate in tutoring children via the program through First United Methodist Church and Martin Luther King, Jr. Leadership Academy.
-Over the years, we have had a variety of tutoring opportunities, most recently through the United Way Schools of Hope program before it was eliminated.
+Please contact Discipleship & Outreach Coordinator Laura Norton to volunteer.

 The Trinity Earth Keepers meet to discuss and act on environmental issues.
 Their efforts include education, advocacy, and participation in projects like the annual Mayor's Grand River Cleanup.
 Please contact Vince Schumacher at firstname.lastname@example.org for more information or to get involved in their next project – development of a management plan for the Trinity Woods and wetlands..